-1Students whose graduation requirement is the Grade 10 FAST ELA Reading Assessment may use concordant scores aligned to the FSA Grade 10 ELA Assessment (those listed for all students who entered grade 9 in 2010-11 and beyond) until the State Board of Education adopts concordant scores aligned to the Grade 10 FAST ELA Reading Assessment and determines the date by which students must begin using the new concordant scores.
+Students whose graduation requirement is the Grade 10 FAST ELA Reading Assessment may use concordant scores aligned to the FSA Grade 10 ELA Assessment (those listed for all students who entered grade 9 in 2010-11 and beyond) until the State Board of Education adopts concordant scores aligned to the Grade 10 FAST ELA Reading Assessment.

-2Administered in March 2016 or beyond.
+Administered in March 2016 or beyond.
 The combined score for the EBRW must come from the same administration of the Reading and Writing subtests.

-3The average of the English and Reading subtests.
-If the average of the two subject test scores results in a decimal (.5), the score shall be rounded up to the next whole number.
+If the average of the two subject test scores results in a decimal of 0.5 or higher, the score shall be rounded up to the next whole number.
 The scores for the English and Reading subject tests are not required to come from the same test administration.